Freelance Taxes 101: Everything You Need to Get Started

 Reference: QuickBooks Freelancer Deductions Guide.

-– Use Accounting Software
+2. Use Accounting Software

-– Save for Taxes Automatically
+3. Save for Taxes as You Earn

 Reference: Wave Accounting Overview.